samirprakash/gophercises/quiz/Solution.md

 For this we need to convert `[][]string` being returned by `ReadAll()` into a slice `[]problem`, This `problem` struct contains two fields - question and answer.
 Once we have converted the content of `[][]string` into `[]problem`, we then need to iterate over `[]problem` and display the questions to the end user in an orderly fashion.

 Once a question has been displayed, user is going to provide an answer before we proceed to the next question.
 We need to capture this answer using `fmt.Scanf()`.
-Afyter capturing this value, we would check with the existing list of answers and validate if the user has prvovided a correct or a wrong answer.
+After capturing this value, we would check with the existing list of answers and validate if the user has provided a correct or a wrong answer.
 We would also keep a counter for the number of right answers and the end of the quiz, will display the tally on the console for the user.

 Modifying the existing program as such would be providing the desired execution:
 1. Declare a counter `correct`